Ciomadul: Eruptive history

 Ciomadul has been active for over half a million years, with the oldest activity between 1,000,000 and 750,000 years ago forming lava domes.
 Older estimates indicate that activity did not start before 250,000 years ago, while more recent research indicated a start of volcanism over 600,000/ 850,000 years ago.
 Volcanism at Ciomadul consisted mostly of the extrusion of lava domes, their collapse forming block-and-ash flows and subplinian and Vulcanian eruptions separated by long periods of rest.
-The volcanic history of Ciomadul has been subdivided into an effusive phase that lasted until about 440,000 years ago and an explosive phase that began 200,000 years ago during which magma output increased 30-fold and which is known as "young Ciomadul".
-An alternative description envisages an "old Ciomadul" between 1,000,000 - 300,000 years ago and a "young Ciomadul eruptive period" between 160,000 - 30,000 years ago, with the latter in turn subdivided into five stages that emplaced about 7 km3 of rock.
+The volcanic history of Ciomadul has been subdivided into an effusive phase that lasted until about 440,000 years ago and an explosive phase that began 200,000 years ago during which magma output increased 30-fold and which is known as "young Ciomad".
+An alternative description envisages an "old Ciomadul" between 1,000,000 — 300,000 years ago and a "young Ciomad eruptive period" between 160,000 — 30,000 years ago, with the latter in turn subdivided into five stages that emplaced about 7 km3 of rock.

 A gap of about 500,000 years separates Ciomadul from the activity of other volcanoes in the area.
 The two oldest dates of 1,020,000 and 850,000 years ago were obtained on peripheral lava domes.
 Early activity between c.
-850,000 – 440,000 years ago built the southeastern domes.
-This effusive phase is also known as "old Ciomadul", and eruptions were separated by long pauses without volcanic activity from each other.
+850,000 — 440,000 years ago built the southeastern domes.
+This effusive phase is also known as "old Ciomad", and eruptions were separated by long pauses without volcanic activity from each other.
 The dates obtained by potassium-argon dating are much older; there is substantial disagreement between dates obtained by potassium-argon dating or argon-argon dating on the one hand and uranium-thorium dating on the other hand at Ciomadul.
 These dates indicate that the formation of the central lava domes took place between 590,000 and 140,000 years ago.

-Around 200,000 - 130,000 or 150,000 - 100,000 years ago a number of lava domes developed.
+Around 200,000 — 130,000 or 150,000 — 100,000 years ago a number of lava domes developed.
 Explosive eruptions became common only about 57,000 years ago.
 Between 56,000 and 32,000 years ago, explosive activity occurred at Ciomadul.
 That timespan coincides with the deposition of tephra from volcanoes in Italy in Europe; it is possible that tephra also came from Ciomadul.
 Indeed, the age of Ciomadul's last eruption overlaps with the age of the Campanian Ignimbrite.